microsoft/MixedReality-HolographicRemoting-Samples/README.md

 ## Getting Started

+### Mixed Reality

 1. Open one of the ```.sln``` files either under ```player/``` or ```remote/```.
 2. On first use ensure to restore any missing nuget packages.
 3. Then build and run.
     * When running the remote app, pass the ip address of your HoloLens device as first argument to the application.

+For more information, please refer to the official [Mixed Reality documentation](https://docs.microsoft.com/en-us/windows/mixed-reality/).

+### OpenXR
+1. Open the ```.sln``` file under ```remote_openxr```.
+2. On first use ensure to restore any missing nuget packages.
+3. Then build and run.
+    * When running the remote app, pass the ip address of your HoloLens device as first argument to the application.

+For more information, please refer to the official [OpenXR reference](https://www.khronos.org/openxr/).

 ## Contributing